TurtleKitty/Vaquero/README.md

 ### Restartable exceptions

-The [guard](https://github.com/TurtleKitty/Vaquero/wiki/guard) operator adds a handler to the error continuation, which is separate from the user continuations.
+The [guard](https://github.com/TurtleKitty/Vaquero/wiki/guard) operator adds a handler to the error continuation, which is separate from the user continuation.
 When an error is signaled (via [fail](https://github.com/TurtleKitty/Vaquero/wiki/fail) or [error](https://github.com/TurtleKitty/Vaquero/wiki/error)), a handler can do one of three things: return a default value to the enclosing scope, retry the computation from the sub-form where it errored by providing another value, or throw an error itself, at which point the next handler in the error continuation is called.